sonatype/helm3-charts/docs/index.md

 ## Helm3 Charts for Sonatype Products

-These charts are designed to work out of the box with minikube using both Ingess and Ingress DNS addons.
+These charts are designed to work out of the box with minikube using both Ingress and Ingress DNS addons.

 The current releases have been tested on minikube v1.12.3 running k8s v1.18.3